MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `feature` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Feature Detail That You Want To Add It To ReadMe File.

 * AddFeatures(generator, features)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `features` | `String[]` | ** **Required.**                      |

+This Method Generate Text Format For Feature Detail That You Want To Add It To ReadMe File.

 * SetFeedBackDetail(generator, feedBackDetail)